Human rights abuses in Chile under Augusto Pinochet: Physical torture

-One torture method, which was very commonly used, was the "grill" or "La Parrilla."
-In this torture, electricity was fed from a standard wall outlet through a control box into two wires each terminating in electrodes.
-The control box gave the torturers the option of adjusting the voltage being administered to the prisoner.
-The naked prisoner was stretched out and strapped onto a metal bedframe, or a set of bedsprings, and tied down.
-He or she was subjected to electrical shocks on several parts of the body, especially on sensitive areas like the genitals and on open wounds.
-The Valech Report includes a testimony of a Chilean man who was interrogated by prison captors.
-They took off his clothes and "attached electrodes to his chest and testicles.
-They put something in his mouth so he would "bite his tongue while they shocked him."
-In another method, one of the wires would be fixed to the prisoner (typically to the victim's genitalia) while another wire could be applied to other parts of the body.
-This caused an electric current to pass through the victim's body, with a strength inversely proportional to the distance between the two electrodes.
-A smaller distance between the electrodes led to a stronger current and thus more intense pain for the prisoner.
-A particularly barbaric version of the "grill" was the use of a metal bunk bed; the victim was placed on the bottom bunk while a relative or friend was simultaneously tortured on the top bunk.

-Most prisoners suffered from severe beatings, and broken or even amputated limbs.
+One commonly used torture method was the "grill" or "La Parrilla."
+In this method, electricity was supplied from a standard wall outlet through a control box into two wires, each terminating in electrodes.
+The control box allowed the torturers to adjust the voltage administered to the prisoner.
+The naked prisoner would be stretched out, strapped onto a metal bedframe or a set of bedsprings, and securely fastened.
+They were then subjected to electrical shocks on various parts of the body, particularly sensitive areas like the genitals and open wounds.

+The Valech Report includes the testimony of a Chilean man who was interrogated by prison captors.
+They removed his clothes and attached electrodes to his chest and testicles.
+They also placed something in his mouth to prevent him from biting his tongue while they administered shocks.
+In another variation of this method, one wire would be attached to the prisoner, typically to the victim's genitalia, while another wire could be applied to different parts of the body.
+This created an electric current passing through the victim's body, with the strength inversely proportional to the distance between the two electrodes.
+A smaller distance between the electrodes resulted in a stronger current and therefore more intense pain for the prisoner.A particularly brutal version of the "grill" involved the use of a metal bunk bed; the victim would be placed on the bottom bunk while a relative or friend was simultaneously tortured on the top bunk.
+Most prisoners endured severe beatings, and some had their limbs broken or amputated.

 At Villa Grimaldi, DINA forced non-compliant prisoners to lie down on the ground.
-The captors ran over their legs with a large vehicle and crushed the prisoners' bones.
-The assailants also beat prisoners in the ear until they became deaf and entirely unconscious; this torture method was called the "telephone."
-Most of the acts of punishment were intended to severely humiliate the prisoners.
+The captors would then run over their legs with a large vehicle, crushing the prisoners' bones.
+The assailants also beat prisoners in the ears until they became deaf and unconscious; this torture method was known as the "telephone."
+Most of these acts of punishment were intended to humiliate the prisoners severely.

 At the Pisagua Concentration Camp, captors intimidated prisoners by forcing them to crawl on the ground and lick the dirt off the floors.
-If the prisoners complained or even collapsed from exhaustion, they were promptly executed.
-Prisoners were also immersed into vats of excrement, and were occasionally forced to ingest it.
+If prisoners complained or even collapsed from exhaustion, they were promptly executed.
+Prisoners were also immersed in vats of excrement and occasionally forced to ingest it.